Best Dog Beds 2026: Memory Foam, Orthopedic & Budget Picks

 Best Premium All-Around: Casper Dog Bed ($150-$230)

 Casper brings their human-mattress expertise to pets with a thoughtful design that works for dogs of all sizes.
 The bed features a dual-layer foam construction with supportive pressure-relieving foam on top and durable base foam underneath.
-The raised bolster edges are perfect for dogs that like to rest their chin on something elevated -- which is most dogs, based on our testing.
+The raised bolster edges are perfect for dogs that like to rest their chin on something elevated -- which is most dogs, based on our research.

 The real standout is the cover.
 Casper's zippered cover washes and dries without warping, pilling, or losing its shape -- a problem that plagues many competitors.
 The ripstop outer shell resists scratching and digging better than plush alternatives.